LemassonLouis/MCP-Back/README.md

 php -S xxx.xxx.xxx.xxx:XXXX -t public
 ```

+## Other things :

-If you want to see the API URL available add `/api` to the URL.
+- If you want to see the API URL available add `/api` to the URL.